TheOdinProject/curriculum/git/foundations_git/git_basics.md

 1. From the GitHub homepage, create a new repository by clicking the "+" button in the top-right corner and selecting "New repository". *If you are using a smaller viewport, that button may be hidden.
 In that case click on your profile picture in the top-right corner and the button will appear next to your profile name.*

 1. Give your repository the name "git_test" in the repository name input field.
 Check "Add a README file".
-And then create the repository by clicking the "Create repository" button at the bottom of the page.
+Then, create the repository by clicking the "Create repository" button at the bottom of the page.

 1. This will redirect you to your new repository on GitHub.
 To get ready to copy (clone) this repository onto your local machine, click the green "Code" button, which should be to the right of the button displaying the current branch (typically it will display the *main* branch).
 Then select the SSH option in the "Clone" section, and copy the line below it. **NOTE: You MUST click the SSH option to get the correct URL.**